-The obvious place to start would be your morning habits and routines.
+The obvious place to start is with a healthy morning daily routine.
 If you need help for your mornings, choose two things you’d most like to work on, and put a couple of small changes on autopilot.

 I’m self-employed, so my mornings used to be a disaster.
 I stayed up late and slept in every day.
-After signing up for an amazing work-at-home course, I knew I’d have to become an early riser in order to run a successful home business.
+After signing up for an amazing work-at-home course, I knew I’d have to become an early riser in order to run a successful professional proofreading business.

 Getting out of bed at 6 am certainly helped me with the late nights; I struggled to keep my eyes open by 10 pm.
 I did this day after day for nine months until it became a no-brainer habit.
 I added 3 full hours to my mornings with this one change!